 Affiliations expand PMID: 2248758 • DOI: 10.3109/07853899009148930

-For a less technical discussion, the international news agency, Reuters, has written about an overview of dozens of studies associated with sauna use, at the very same air temperatures used by the Procedure (with blow-dryers), and has shared some interesting conclusions.
+For a less technical discussion, the international news agency, Reuters, has written about an overview of many studies associated with sauna use, at the very same air temperatures used by the Procedure (with blow-dryers), and has shared some interesting conclusions.
 Researchers found a significantly lower risk of pulmonary (respiratory and lung-related) diseases, including asthma, pneumonia, chronic obstructive pulmonary disease (COPD) and flu, in regular sauna bathers.
 But they also found that risk of death from all causes, including circulatory diseases and even Alzheimer’s Disease was also greatly reduced by up to 40%.
 So, regular sauna use appears to have a multitude of health benefits that extend far beyond helping to reduce or end viral infections alone.
 Here’s the Reuters article link:

 As frequency and duration of sauna use goes up, the frequency of viral infections goes down, these studies show.
 There appears to be a similar inverse relationship between higher-temperature exposure and viral infection frequency.
 The higher the temperature, the lower the frequency of infections – until temperatures exceed about 185°F or 85°C. Above this point, benefits begin to level off, researchers found.

 Einstein’s theory that gravity could bend light was ridiculed and denounced by far more senior physicists for ten years, until an astronomical test done during the total solar eclipse of 1915, by physicists attempting to disprove it, succeeded only in confirming it.
 Bandler and Grinder also endured harsh criticism for introducing their seemingly outlandish concept of Neuro-Linguistic-Programming, until studies done by some of these same critics, again succeeded only in proving that NLP works.
-The same scenario was repeated with the original proposals regarding epigenetics (gene expression is not fixed – it can be turned on and off), prions (the ingestion of an aberrant protein can cause a neurological disease – in this case Mad Cow Disease) and helicobacter pylori (a bacteria is responsible for causing ulcers, not diet or stress).
-Denunciation of all these unconventional ideas, and hundreds of others, were followed by eventual, wide-scale acceptance.
+The same scenario was repeated with the original proposals regarding epigenetics (gene expression is not fixed – it can be turned on and off), prions (the ingestion of an aberrant protein can cause a neurological disease – in this case Mad Cow Disease) and helicobacter pylori (a bacteria, is responsible for causing ulcers, not diet or stress).
+Denunciation of all these unconventional ideas, and hundreds of others, were followed by eventual, wide-scale scientific acceptance.
 Dr. Sagan’s words have proven to be wise counsel throughout scientific history.

 The use of the Cold-Arrest™ Procedure, with either saunas or blow-dryers as the external heat source, has enjoyed a high-success rate with actual users.
 Those who have purchased the book, “Conquer the Common Cold and Flu” over the past three decades attest to its ability to prevent and reduce the severity and length of cold and flu infections.
 You can read some of them on the testimonials page.

 True, these personal testimonials are what scientists call anecdotal evidence.
 They are not even close to the equivalent of a randomized, placebo-controlled, clinical trial, which, to date, has not been completed.
 But, with trillions of dollars being allocated to fighting this Global Pandemic, might this be a prudent time for health authorities to consider an independent, professionally-conducted test of this simple, zero-cost, self-administered procedure (using saunas, or blow- dryers, or both) that has a very plausible scientific basis?
 I, for one, would certainly welcome such an impartial, independent scientific study.
 But, as I have explained earlier, political realities may make such an unbiased study impossible, at this time.

 But, what may place the Cold-Arrest™ Procedure in a class by itself, is that unlike most of the other past controversial scientific proposals that we’ve cited, this particular proposal (hot air inhalation may help to prevent, slow or perhaps even reverse upper-respiratory viral infection in its early stages) can be tested by anyone, without the need for years of post-graduate education, advanced technical expertise, and millions of dollars-worth of specialized high-tech equipment.
 All you need is a safe and reliable external heat source (a sauna or a hair dryer), one or more common-cold symptoms, and the willingness and curiosity to test the procedure yourself.
-There is no need to wait for an official endorsement or approval, or even permission.
+There is no need to wait for an official endorsement or approval, or even permission…from anyone.

 The downside, if it doesn’t work, is that you will have wasted a few minutes of your time each day, as many of us stay at home under lock-down.
 The upside?
 We might potentially prevent a Covid-19 infection in ourselves and our family members and thereby perhaps slow the spread of the infection community-wide, nationwide, and even worldwide.
-If you find this risk-benefit ratio to be acceptable, then perhaps the free, Cold-Arrest™ Procedure is worth a try.
+If you find this risk-benefit ratio to be acceptable, then perhaps the free, Cold-Arrest™ Procedure is worth trying.